andreypopp/xcss/README.md

       --class-map      Use class map to remove unused stylesheet rules -t, --transform  Apply transform

+## Using with browserify

+xcss implements browserify Workflows API (currently in development) and can be used to require stylesheets right from the code:

+    % browserify -w xcss --xcss-out ./bundle.css --out ./bundle.js ./index.js

+Where your `index.js` or any of its deps may look like:

+    var styles = require('./index.css');

+At runtie `styles` variable contain class names from `./index.css`.

 ## API

 Usage from Node.js is pretty simple: